subbumunagala/github-slideshow/_posts/0000-01-02-subbumunagala.md

 layout: slide
 title: "Welcome to our Subbu's deck!"
 ---
-This is my first github exercise.
+This is my first Github exercise!!
 Use the right arrow to begin!